laniel123/Spotify-Playlist-Analyzer/README.md

 ### 3. Run the App Locally

-Run the Streamlit app with:
+Run the Streamlit app within the terminal with:

 ```bash
 streamlit run yourfile.py